zapier/visual-builder/docs/_docs/integration-checks-reference.md

 format to represent dates or times.
 Timezone info should also be present if it contains time.

-Unlike `T003`, this check validates the fields in static samples instead of live Zap runs in the Zap History.
+This check is similiar to `T003`.
+This check validates the static samples in your integration definition, while `T003` validates the live results in the Zap History.

 ✘ examples of an **incorrect** implementation: